sudban3089/DetectingNear-Duplicates/README.md

 ```bash
 GNN_Inputs_NDFI.m
 ```
-Run the above scripts in the order mentioned to extract pixel intensity and sensor pattern noise features form the training set and the testing set.
+Run the above scripts in the order mentioned to extract pixel intensity and sensor pattern noise features from the training set and the testing set.
 Then run `GNNInputs_NDFI.m` to prepare the data in the format suitable for GNN.

 * For depth label prediction using GNN use
 ```bash
 Nodeembedding.py
 ```
 Run the above script to get the depth label predictions from the graph neural network.
 Read the script and you can provide `gcn` and `gcn_cheby` to select between ChebNet and GCN.
 The order of the Chebyshev polynomials can be provded as an input argument.
-We have used 3rd order Chebsyhev polynomial as it is giving us the best results.
+We used 3rd order Chebsyhev polynomial as it is giving us the best results.

 * For link prediction using sensor pattern noise use
 ```bash
 Linkprediction.m
 ```
-Run the above script to construct the IPT using depth labels prodcued by `Nodeembedding.py` and the sensor pattern noise extarcted using `PixelandPRNUFeatures_TestSetNDFI.m`.
+Run the above script to construct the IPT using depth labels prodcued by `Nodeembedding.py` and the sensor pattern noise extracted using `PixelandPRNUFeatures_TestSetNDFI.m`.

 ## Helper functions (Read the comments included in individual helper functions for better understanding)